tejaskotekar04/Chatterly---Real-Time-Messaging-Web-App/README.md

    http://127.0.0.1:5000/

+   By default, Flask (and Flask-SocketIO) runs on:
+   Host → 127.0.0.1 (localhost) & Port → 5000

-6. Open in multiple tabs to test real-time chat.
+7. Open in multiple tabs to test real-time chat.